 Originally, the Discoveries Monument was meant to be a temporary structure for the World Fair in 1940, but in 1960 a permanent structure based on the original design was erected.
 It is fitting that the Monument is located in the Belem since that was an important place for so many discovery voyages.
 Vasco da Gama embarked on his voyage from Portugal to India in 1497 from here, and Christopher Columbus anchored in Belem on his way back to Spain following his discovery of the Americas.

 The Discoveries Monument really is a piece of art.
 The sculptures of the explorers on the monument are impressive.
-The largest one is Henry the Navigator, who was a Portuguese prince that play an important role in 15th-century Portuguese politics and is regarded as the main initiator of the Age of Discoveries.
-He sponsored many explorations including the one that discovered Madeira.
-There are 33 total statues on the monument, all representing key figures in the Age of Discoveries.
+The largest one is Henry the Navigator, who was a Portuguese prince that play an important role in 15th-century Portuguese politics and is regarded as the main initiator of the Age of Discovery He sponsored many explorations including the one that discovered Madeira.
+There are 33 total statues on the monument, all representing key figures in the Age of Discovery.

 Inside the Monument of Discoveries

 It is possible to go inside the Discoveries Monument, where you will find an auditorium, exhibition halls, and various other rooms.
 You can take an elevator to the top where there is a terrace where you can see panoramic views over Belem, the Tagus River and beyond.
 Unfortunately, since we were behind because of the wait to get our tickets, we just admired the monument from outside.
 You can read reviews of the Discoveries Monument on TripAdvisor here.

 From the Discoveries Monument, we went back to Jeronimos Monastery, which is across a very busy and wide road.
 Luckily, there is an underpass for pedestrians.